 What business process improvement is:

-- A way to meet growing customer expectations and set the business apart from competitors.
+- Meeting growing customer expectations and set the business apart from competitors.

-- A strategy for eliminating the waste of resources - money, time, talent, material, opportunities.
+- Eliminating the waste of resources - money, time, talent, material, and opportunities.

 What business process improvement is not: